yulqen/yulqen.org/content/about/programming.md

 ### Haskell

 That didn't last long.
 I bought a [book](https://haskellbook.com/) and was intrigued by functional programming.
 But I'm not clever enough to last long in that environment.
-Getting completely lost tyring to configure [xmonad](https://hackage.haskell.org/package/xmonad) was the point where I switched off.
+Getting completely lost trying to configure [xmonad](https://hackage.haskell.org/package/xmonad) was the point where I switched off.

 ### C